Chemaclass/chemaclass.com/content/blog/2022-10-08-different-beliefs-about-software-quality.md

 ### Your career path

-If, after several months of (really) trying these ideas, none of them works, look for a new company that shares your beliefs.
+If, after several months of (really) trying these ideas, none of them work, look for a new company that shares your beliefs.
 After all, you're the first and primary responsible person for taking care of your career path.

 > Original [twitter thread](https://twitter.com/Chemaclass/status/1578425454562021376).

+---

 ![blog-footer](/images/blog/2022-10-08/footer.jpg)

+## Extra thoughts

+If **you want something to be different**, don't wait till it's changed automatically.
+Try to **change it**; if it's not working, leave it.
+Maybe you don't belong in that place.

+On the other hand, it’s crucial to reflect if you see that pattern often repeating (changing companies too quickly).
+In such a case, maybe the problem isn’t the companies but yourself.

+Software development is not just about code but **business**.
+It's essential to be aware of finding a fair _trade-off_ between speed, costs, and quality, depending on the situation.
+You might want to use some _tech debt_ to conquer the market as soon as possible.

+It doesn't make sense to have "low quality" as part of the identity of any team.
+Every team has certain quality expectations.
+Therefore, the **key** here is to **agree on what good quality is**.

+> Thanks to my former Engineer Manager, Evgenii Sokolov, who inspired me to write these extra lines after sharing the original post.

+---

 ### Related posts